Tethered balloon

-A tethered, moored or captive balloon is a balloon that is restrained by one or more tethers attached to the ground and so it cannot float freely.
+A tethered, moored or captive balloon is a balloon that is restrained by one or more tethers attached to the ground so it cannot float freely.
 The base of the tether is wound around the drum of a winch, which may be fixed or mounted on a vehicle, and is used to raise and lower the balloon.

 A balloon is a form of aerostat, along with the powered free-flying airship, although the American GAO has used the term "aerostat" to describe a tethered balloon in contrast to the powered airship.

 Tethered balloons have been used for advertising, recreation, observation, and civil or military uses.

 Design principles

 Early balloons were simple round spheres, with a payload hung beneath.
 The round shape uses the minimum material to accommodate a given volume of lifting gas, making it the lightest construction.
 However, in any significant wind the round shape is aerodynamically unstable and will bob about, risking damage or the balloon breaking free.

 To avoid this problem, the kite balloon was developed.
 This form has an elongated shape to reduce wind resistance and some form of tail surface to stabilize it so that it always points into the wind.
 Like the powered airship, such balloons are often called blimps.

 A hybrid tethered balloon or kytoon is shaped to provide aerodynamic lift similar to a kite, as well as to reduce drag.